sjentsch/lsjDocs/Ch11/Ch11_tTest_08.rst

 reasonable, because :ref:`the central limit theorem <central_limit_theorem>` does tend to ensure that many real world quantities are normally distributed.
-Any time that you suspect that your variable is *actually* an average of lots of different things, there’s a pretty good chance that it will be normally distributed, or at least close enough to normal that you can get away with using *t*-tests.
-However, life doesn’t come with guarantees, and besides there are lots of ways in which you can end up with variables that are highly non-normal.
-For example, any time you think that your variable is actually the minimum of lots of different things, there’s a very good chance it will end up quite skewed.
+Any time that you suspect that your variable is *actually* an average of lots of different things, there is a pretty good chance that it will be normally distributed, or at least close enough to normal that you can get away with using *t*-tests.
+However, life does not come with guarantees, and besides there are lots of ways in which you can end up with variables that are highly non-normal.
+For example, any time you think that your variable is actually the minimum of lots of different things, there is a very good chance it will end up quite skewed.
 In psychology, response time (RT) data is a good example of this.
 If you suppose that there are lots of things that could trigger a response from a human participant, then the actual response will occur the first time one of